Bianca Andreescu beats Serena Williams to win her first US Open and grand slam title

 Williams is unquestionably one of the greatest athletes ever.
 But she has lost those last four major finals, to Angelique Kerber, Osaka, Simona Halep and now Andreescu, since returning to the tour in 2018 after giving birth to daughter Olympia.

+"It truly is super frustrating," said Williams.
+"I'm, like, so close, so close, so close, yet so far away."

-She had never lost three in a row and at one stage in her career was unstoppable, winning eight in a row.
+She had never lost three in a row and at one stage in her career was unstoppable, capturing eight in a row.

 Saturday's setback is bound to make her more determined than ever to match Court's record.